gonzex/test_abidocs/doc/tutorials/elastic.md

 combination of crystal symmetry and choice of strain there is no correction.
 The second possibility is the subject of the next section.

-* * *

-### **5\.
-Alternative response-function calculation of some piezoelectric
+## 5 Alternative DFPT calculation of some piezoelectric constants
-constants.**

-Our GS calculation of the polarization in 4 used, in effect, a finite- difference approximation to ddk wave functions, while our RF calculations in 2 used analytic results based on the RF approach.
-Since the ** k** grid determined by [ ngkpt](../../input_variables/generated_files/varbas.html#ngkpt) = 4 4 4 and [ nshiftk](../../input_variables/generated_files/varbas.html#nshiftk) = 1 is rather coarse, this is a probable source of discrepancy.
-Since this issue was noted previously in connection with the calculation of Born effective charges by Na Sai, K. M. Rabe, and D. Vanderbilt, Phys.
-Rev. B 66, 104108 (2002) , Abinit has incorporated the ability to use finite-difference ddk wave functions from GS calculations in RF calculations of electric-field-related 2DTE's.
+Our GS calculation of the polarization in section 4 used, in effect, a finite- difference approximation to ddk wave functions, while our RF calculations in section 2 used analytic results based on the RF approach.
+Since the **k** grid determined by [[ngkpt]] = 4 4 4 and [[nshiftk]] = 1 is rather coarse, this is a probable source of discrepancy.
+Since this issue was noted previously in connection with the calculation of Born effective charges by Na Sai, K. M.
+Rabe, and D. Vanderbilt, Phys.
+Rev. B 66, 104108 (2002) , Abinit has
+incorporated the ability to use finite-difference ddk wave functions from GS calculations in RF calculations of electric-field-related 2DTE's.
 Copy telast_5.in and telast_5.files into Work_elast, and edit telast_5.in.

 You should compare this with our previous RF data, telast_2.in, and note that dataset1 and the Common data (after entering relaxed structural results) are essentially identical.
-Dataset 2 has been replaced by a non-self-consistent GS calculation with [ berryopt](../../input_variables/generated_files/varff.html#berryopt) = -2 specified to perform the finite-difference ddk wave function calculation.
+Dataset 2 has been replaced by a non-self-consistent GS calculation with [[berryopt]] = -2 specified to perform the finite-difference ddk wave function calculation.
 (The finite-difference first-order wave functions are implicit but not actually calculated in the GS polarization calculation.)
-We have restricted [ rfdir](../../input_variables/generated_files/varrf.html#rfdir) to 0 0 1 since we are only interested in the 3,3 piezoelectric constant.
+We have restricted [[rfdir]] to 0 0 1 since we are only interested in the 3,3 piezoelectric constant.
 Now compare dataset 3 with that in telast_2.in.
 Can you figure out what we have dropped and why?
 Run the telast_5 calculation, which will only take about a minute with our simplifications.

 Now edit telast_5.out, looking for the piezoelectric tensor,